How To Freeze Green Beans

 Boiling Water Blanching

-Blanching vegetables in boiling water allows you to prepare larger batches more quickly.
-When I feel overwhelmed by all the veggies from our garden, I will often use this method.
+Blanching vegetables in boiling water will allow you to prepare larger batches more quickly.
+When I feel overwhelmed by all the veggies from our garden, I often use this method.

 - Bring pot of water to a boil